PRODUCT SAFETY RECALL: ASTRALPOOL GAS HEATERS.

 Air temperature, wind, and various other environmental factors figure into how fast you can heat your pool.
 Cooler air temperatures and high winds have a significant effect on heat loss due to evaporation, necessitating more energy to heat your pool.
 Different areas across Australia and New Zealand have different climates and therefore require different heating systems for pools of the same size.

-Every pool heater is designed with multiple output levels to work efficiently and effectively with your pool size and surrounding climate.
+Every pool heater is designed with multiple output levels to work efficiently and effectively with your pool size and the surrounding climate.
 Once you’ve factored in the heating requirements for your pool you are able to adequately calculate the required energy output.

 Did you know?

 In a swimming pool, 94% of the temperature is lost from the surface of the pool.
 To keep water at an ideal temperature, it is therefore essential to install a suitable cover system.